 Peter Bartlett is a professor in the Department of Electrical Engineering and Computer Sciences and the Department of Statistics at the University of California at Berkeley, Associate Director of the Simons Institute for the Theory of Computing, Director of the Foundations of Data Science Institute, and Director of the Collaboration on the Theoretical Foundations of Deep Learning.
 His research interests include machine learning and statistical learning theory.
 He is the co-author, with Martin Anthony, of the book Neural Network Learning: Theoretical Foundations.
 He has served as an associate editor of the journals Bernoulli, Mathematics of Operations Research, the Journal of Artificial Intelligence Research, the Journal of Machine Learning Research, the IEEE Transactions on Information Theory, Machine Learning, and Mathematics of Control Signals and Systems, and as program committee co-chair for COLT and NeurIPS.
 He has consulted to a number of organizations, including Google, General Electric, Telstra, SAC Capital Advisors, and Sentient.
 He has been a Professor in Mathematical Sciences at the Queensland University of Technology (2011-2017), a Miller Institute Visiting Research Professor in Statistics and Computer Science at U.C.
 Berkeley (Fall 2001), a fellow, senior fellow, and professor in the Research School of Information Sciences and Engineering at the Australian National University's Institute for Advanced Studies (1993-2003), an honorary professor at the University of Queensland and a visiting professor at the University of Paris.
 He was awarded the Malcolm McIntosh Prize for Physical Scientist of the Year in Australia in 2001, and was chosen as an Institute of Mathematical Statistics Medallion Lecturer in 2008, an IMS Fellow and Australian Laureate Fellow in 2011, and a Fellow of the ACM in 2018.
 He was elected to the Australian Academy of Science in 2015.

-In parallel to his academic career, he is closely involved in the high-tech industry.
-He founded several companies, among them Peach Networks that developed an interactive TV solution (Acq: MSFT) and Amimon that provided highest quality wireless high-definition A/V connectivity (Acq:LON.VTC).
-Recently, with his renewed interest in machine learning and AI, he co-founded Run:ai, a virtualization and acceleration platform for AI infrastructure.
+Parallel to his academic career, he is closely involved with the high-tech industry.
+He founded 5 companies, among them are Peach Networks that developed an interactive TV solution (Acq: MSFT) and Amimon that provided the highest quality, robust and no delay wireless high-definition A/V connectivity (Acq:LON.VTC).
+Recently, with his renewed interest in machine learning and AI, he cofounded Run:ai, a virtualization, orchestration, and acceleration platform for AI infrastructure.
+He is also an active angel investor and serves on the board/advisory board of several US and Israeli companies.

 Christina Fragouli is a Professor in the Electrical and Computer Engineering Department at UCLA and an IEEE fellow.
 She received the B.S. degree in Electrical Engineering from the National Technical University of Athens, Athens, Greece, and the M.Sc. and Ph.D. degrees in Electrical Engineering from the University of California, Los Angeles.
 She has worked at the Information Sciences Center, AT&T Labs, Florham Park New Jersey, and the National University of Athens.
 She also visited Bell Laboratories, Murray Hill, NJ, and DIMACS, Rutgers University.
 Between 2006–2015 she was an Assistant and Associate Professor in the School of Computer and Communication Sciences, EPFL, Switzerland.
 She has served as an Information Theory Society Distinguished Lecturer, and as an Associate Editor for IEEE Communications Letters, for Elsevier Journal on Computer Communication, for IEEE Transactions on Communications, for IEEE Transactions on Information Theory, and for IEEE Transactions on Mobile Communications.
 She has also served in several IEEE committees, and received awards for her work.
 Her research interests are in network coding, algorithms for networking, network security and privacy.